Woolworths (Australia): Acquisition of Safeway and other expansion

-In 1982, Woolworths Limited acquired two Tasmanian grocery brands: Roelf Vos and Purity, which were converted into Woolworths stores in 2000.
-After the arrival of American supermarket giant Safeway in Australia in 1962, Safeway Australia was bought by Woolworths in 1985.
-Woolworths Limited acquired all of the Safeway stores and the naming rights in exchange for a 20% equity interest in Woolworths Limited.
 At the time of the acquisition, Safeway had 126 stores across Victoria, Queensland and New South Wales.
 All Safeway stores in Queensland and New South Wales were rebranded as Woolworths supermarkets, but most Victorian stores continued trading as Safeway.
 In 2008, Woolworths announced it would rebrand Safeway stores as Woolworths, and this process was completed in June 2017.
 This was when Safeway Wodonga was closed and rebuilt as a Woolworths, ending the company of Safeway.